neutralvibes/kerberautopi/README.md

 ### Preparing basic system

+__Important__

+As the latest OS version at the time of writing is now Bullseye, in-order to use this script the **legacy buster** lite image must be used.
+This must be selected from the PI Imager or downloaded and written manually.

 *Note if using the Raspberry PI Imager (recommended) you can skip these steps but still need to enable the camera if using it.*

 Download and write a lite version of pi OS image to SD card.